center-for-humans-and-machines/algorithmic-institutions/reports/artificial_humans.md

 ## Evaluation

-For all evaluations in the following, we report (if applicable) averages on cross-validated test sets (k=6).
+For all evaluations in the following, we report (if applicable) averages on cross-validated test sets (k=20).
 Thereby always a complete group (and their full episode) is randomly assigned to one of the six folds, to prevent correlation between folds.

-### Data utilisation

-Learning curves trained on increasing subsets of the full dataset show that (unsurprisingly) more complex models benefit more from additional training data.
-In particular, the most complex model still improves considerably when using 100% instead of 80% of the training data.
-This suggests, that additional training data could improve model performance.

-![Learning
-curve](../notebooks/ah_evaluation/plots/graph_learning_curve/learning_curve_model.jpg)
-_Cross entropy over a training period of 2000 episodes.
-In independent runs we utilize only a fraction of the training data while keeping the test set fix.
-Here we present curves for a two layer perceptron (vanilla), a model with a additional GRU layer (rnn) and finally a model with an additional edge model._

 ### Hyperparameter